blacklightpy/vaultofknowledge/Torah Study - Temp.md

 	1. **Commandments to not follow idolatry**
 		1. Exodus 20, Verses 3, 4, 5 (Don't make figures, don't worship them)
 		2. Exodus 20, Verse 23 (Don't make gods out of gold or silver)
-		3. Exodus 23, Verse 24 (Don't bow down to the gods, but attack them and their idols)
+		3. Exodus 23, Verse 24 (Don't bow down to the gods of Canaanites, but attack them and their idols)
 		4.
 	2. **Warnings about what will happen if they turn to idolatry**
 	3. **Kill Israelites who turn to idolatry**